Gravity9g/TestRestAPI/README.md

 So basically there are to main Function calls

 * testAPI()
- testAPI() for without media file API
+ for without media file API calls

 * testFileAPI()
- testFileAPI() for with media file API
+  for with media file API calls

 In both of them you have to prepare request your own.
 Have a look in code i created dummy request there